How long does a timber deck last?

-If any pressure treated timber is cut during the construction, the cut ends must be hand treated with an end grain preservative, to protect any untreated material inside the timber .
-This can be purchased from many merchants and is easy to paint on with a brush.
+If any pressure treated timber is cut during the construction, the cut ends must be sealed with a brush-on end grain preservative, to maintain the integrity of the timber preservation.
+Your timber supplier should be able to advise/supply you.

-Using the correct deck fixings will also maximise the life of your timber deck.
+Using the correct deck fixings which are highly resistant to corrosion from the external elements, will also maximise the life of your timber deck.
 You can read our advice on deck fixings here.